vancesystems/Genesis/README.md

 ### Retrieval Before Generation

-A good answer begins with good retrieval.
+High-quality answers begin with high-quality retrieval.

 ### Transparency Before Magic

-Retrieval decisions should be visible and explainable.
+Retrieval decisions should be observable, explainable, and measurable.

 ### Local First

-Users should maintain ownership of their data and models.
+Users should retain ownership of their knowledge, models, and data.

-### Evaluation Before Automation
+### Evaluation Before Complexity

-System quality should be measured before adding complexity.
+Every major capability should be benchmarked before expansion.

 ---

-## Goal
+## Vision

-The long-term goal of Genesis is to evolve beyond a simple chatbot into:

-> A local semantic intelligence system designed for engineering knowledge, retrieval, and contextual reasoning.
+Genesis is evolving beyond a traditional retrieval system toward a semantic intelligence platform capable of understanding, organizing, and reasoning over personal knowledge.

-The aim is to create an AI system that does more than answer questions — one that can build understanding, preserve context, discover relationships, and act as a long-term knowledge companion.
+The long-term objective is to create a local-first intelligence layer that helps users retrieve information, preserve context, discover relationships, and build understanding over time.